28 April 2023

 - Don’t start from scratch!
 Since you already have an app, you should start with it as your base.
 Even if you’re not planning to go “microservices all the way” immediately, you can simply develop new functionalities in microservices, while keeping your base as a monolith for the time being.

 - Avoid a distributed monolith.
 Don’t go from a traditional monolith straight into microservices.
-Otherwise, you might end up with a distributed monolith – a superficially modular app, in which all the modules are actually highly dependant on each other.
+Otherwise, you might end up with a distributed monolith – a superficially modular app, in which all the modules are actually highly dependent on each other.

 - Go for a modular monolith.
 The best approach is to split your monolith into smaller, independent pieces, and then incrementally proceed to turn them into services.